 It'd be good to do this with Replicant 4.2 source code.
 IIRC there is a (well-hidden) page on android.com that explains how to rebuild the ADT from source.
 Please try to find the cleanest possible process for the build.

-#13 Updated by Wolfgang Wiedmeyer 6 months ago
+#13 Updated by Wolfgang Wiedmeyer over 1 year ago

 ADT is now deprecated for quite some time.
 Should this issue stay open nonetheless?
 Is there still an interest to create a RDT package?

 I removed it from the Tasks page as I don't think it should still be a primary development focus.
 It would also only make sense to create a RDT for Replicant 4.2.